-Gluten is a type of protein found in wheat, barley and rye, as well as foods made from these grains.
+Gluten is a type of protein found in wheat, barley and rye.
+It's also found in foods made from these grains.
 Consuming even the smallest amounts can damage the intestines of someone with celiac disease.
 Because of this, individuals with celiac disease must follow a strict gluten-free diet.
 Here are a few tips on building a grocery list and navigating the aisles.

 There are many grains and flours available that don't have gluten.
-Some safe choices to add to your grocery list include rice, wild rice, corn (maize), sorghum, quinoa, millet, buckwheat, amaranth, teff, Indian rice grass and gluten-free oats*.
-These grains may be found intact, like when you buy a bag of rice, or ground into a flour.
-Some other gluten-free flours you may come across include sago, soy, potato, tapioca, garbanzo bean and arrowroot.
+Some safe choices to add to your grocery list include rice, wild rice, corn (maize), sorghum, quinoa, millet, buckwheat, amaranth, teff and gluten-free oats*.
+These grains may be found intact, like when you buy a bag of rice, or ground into flour.
+Some other gluten-free flours you may come across include soy, potato, tapioca, garbanzo bean and arrowroot.

 Other foods that are naturally gluten-free include single ingredient foods like fresh fruits and vegetables, milk, butter, eggs, lentils, nuts and seeds, fish and poultry, honey and water.